-The components of the excess of assets over liabilities are valued in accordance with Article 75 and Section 2 of the Solvency II Directive, which states that all assets and liabilities must be measured on market consistent principles.
+The components of the excess of assets over liabilities are valued in accordance with Solvency II, which states that all assets and liabilities must be measured on market consistent principles.

 Basic own fund items shall be classified into three tiers, depending on the extent to which they possess specific characteristics.